-When two particles $x$ and $y$ meet at some vertex $v$ at time step $t$, an \emph{interaction} takes place between them at that time step with probability $\rho \in (0,1]$, which is a fixed constant parameter of the model.
-We term such an event an \emph{$xy$ interaction} and call $\rho$ the \emph{interaction probability}.
+When two particles $x$ and $y$ meet at some vertex $v \in G$, we call that an \emph{$xy$ meeting}, or say $x$ and $y$ are \emph{incident}.
+When there is an $xy$ meeting at some time step $t$, an \emph {interaction} takes place between them at that time step with probability $\Row\in(0,1]$, which is a fixed constant parameter of the model.
+We term such an event an \emph{$xy$ interaction} and call $\Row$ the \emph{interaction probability}.
 If one of the particles is infected and the other is susceptible, the infection takes place upon interaction.
-The infectious period $\xi$ is either $\infty$ or a positive integer.
+The infectious period $\xi$ is not restricted to being finite or constant; it is permitted to be $\infty$ or some function of $n$, for example.